GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump: Abstract

 \section{Abstract}

-{ We present an exploration of the Milky Way's structural parameters using an all-sky sample of \rcfull{} (RC) giants to map the stellar density from the Galactic disc beyond 3 kpc.
-These evolved giants are considered to be standard candles due to their low intrinsic variance in their absolute luminosities, allowing us to estimate their distances with reasonable confidence.
-We exploit all-sky photometry from the AllWISE mid-infrared survey and the Gaia survey, along with astrometry from Gaia Data Release 3 and recent 3D extinction maps, to develop a probabilistic scheme in order to select with high confidence \rc{}-like stars.
-Our curated catalogue contains about 10 million sources, for which we estimate photometric distances based on the WISE $W1$ photometry.
-We then derive the selection function for our sample, which is the combined selection function of sources with both \gaia{} and \allwise{} photometry.
-Using the distances and accounting for the full selection function of our observables, we are able to fit a two-disc, multi-parameter model to constrain the scale height (\hz{}), scale-length (\rd{}), flaring, and the relative mass ratios of the two disc components.
+{ We present an exploration of the Milky Way's structural parameters using an all-sky sample of red clump (RC) giants to map the stellar density from the Galactic disc beyond 3 kpc.
+These evolved giants are considered to be standard candles due to their low intrinsic variance in their absolute luminosities, and this allows us to estimate their distances with reasonable confidence.
+We exploited all-sky photometry from the AllWISE mid-infrared survey and the \textit{Gaia} survey along with astrometry from \textit{Gaia} Data Release 3 and recent 3D extinction maps to develop a probabilistic scheme in order to select with high confidence \rc{}-like stars.
+Our curated catalogue contains about ten million sources, for which we estimated photometric distances based on the WISE $W1$ photometry.
+We derived the selection function for our sample, which is the combined selection function of sources with both \gaia{} and \allwise{} photometry.
+Using the distances and accounting for the full selection function of our observables, we were able to fit a two-disc, multi-parameter model to constrain the scale height (\hz{}), scale length (\rd{}), flaring, and the relative mass ratios of the two-disc components.
 We illustrate and verify our methodology using mock catalogues of \rc{} stars.
 We find that the \rc{} population is best described by a flared disc with scale length \rd{}=$4.24\pm0.32$ kpc and scale height at the Sun of \hzsun{}=$0.18\pm0.01$ kpc, and a shorter and thicker disc with \rd{}=$2.66\pm0.11$ kpc, \hzsun{}=$0.48\pm0.11$ kpc, with no flare.
-The thicker disc constitutes 66\% of the \rc{} stellar mass beyond 3 kpc, while the flared disc shows evidence of being warped beyond 9 kpc from the Galactic center.
-The residuals between the predicted number density of RC stars from our axisymmetric model and the measured counts show possible evidence of a two-armed spiral perturbation in the disc of the Milky Way. }
+The thicker disc constitutes 66\% of the \rc{} stellar mass beyond 3 kpc, while the flared disc shows evidence of being warped beyond 9 kpc from the Galactic centre.
+The residuals between the predicted number density of RC stars from our axisymmetric model and the measured counts show possible evidence of a two-armed spiral perturbation in the disc of the Milky Way. } \keywords{Galaxy: structure -- Galaxy: disc -- Galaxy: fundamental parameters --Stars: distances}